 For those starting with this discipline, the main focus will be the phases right after a customer has signed up.
 This phase, followed by the phase where the product is in (full) use, and the moments when renewal is on the table – are critical.
 In a lot of situations, it will be logical to seek live contact with customers in order to listen to them but also train them how to use the product, and nurture the relationship.
 In the case of a very large and fragmented customer base however, CSM relies more heavily on automated contacts.

-Next in this series: 15 steps towards customer happiness
+Next in this series: 3 important steps towards customer happiness

-In the Main Capital playbook on CSM, 15 steps are defined for deploying a customer success management team.
-The next blog will give a breakdown of these steps.
+Main Capital Partners has worked with many software companies and researched numerous CSM strategies and success cases.
+Based on this research, we have developed a playbook for deploying a customer success management strategy.
+The next blog will give a breakdown of 3 important steps.

 We will keep you informed on the most relevant developments of Main Capital